athomasq/athomasq.github.io/navigation/blog.md

 * I'm currently reading Robert Caro's biography of Lyndon Johnson, and, not gonna lie, it is every bit as good as everyone says it is.

-* Love how Silicon Valley uses "operator" as a cool-sounding synonym for "employee".
+* I love the way the tech community uses "operator" when what they mean is "employee".

 * Quote from the best data engineer I know — "My output is not code, my output is data".

 <br/>